srappel/census_workshop_2021/content/tutorial.md

 <p>Close the Data Table Details window to return to the filter search results.
 Click on the green plus sign on the left to add this data to our Data Cart.
 You can select multiple datasets if you would like &mdash; this could be useful if, for instance, you are not entirely certain that you&#39;ve selected the right dataset.</p>

-<p>You may notice that we&#39;ve been using the term &quot;data table.&quot; That&#39;s because when you download data from NHGIS, it is delivered to you in the form of a table &mdash; the kind of thing you could open in, for instance, Microsoft Excel.
+<p>You may notice that we&#39;ve been using the term &quot;data table.&quot; That&#39;s because when you download data from NHGIS, it is delivered to you in the form of a table &mdash; the kind of thing you could open in Microsoft Excel or Google Sheets.
 It has no associated geographic coordinates, and it&#39;s definitely not a shapefile.</p>

 <p>In the same area where you selected which dataset you want, click on the <strong>GIS FILES</strong> tab.
 If you&#39;ve provided adequate Geographic Levels and Years filters, the list of results will be mercifully short.
 In fact, our query only returns two boundary files!</p>